Quantum Machine Learning with Classiq

 1.0

 The results show an accuracy of 1, indicating a 100% success rate in performing the required transformation (i.e., the network learned to perform an X-gate).
-We can further validate this by printing the value of model.qlayer.weight, which is a tensor of shape (1,1).
-After training, this value should be close to \(\pi\).
+You can further validate this by printing the value of model.qlayer.weight

-In this tutorial, we integrated a quantum layer within a PyTorch neural network, defined the necessary execution and post-processing functions, and trained the model using a simple dataset.
-We also tested the network's accuracy using a recommended method.
-To further explore, try experimenting with different quantum circuits, datasets, and optimizers.
-Intgreating more classic layers or more complex layers should be quite stright forword now for those who have some exprince with PyTorch.
+In this tutorial, you integrated a quantum layer in a PyTorch neural network, defined the necessary execution and post-processing functions, and trained the model using a simple dataset.
+You tested the network's accuracy using a recommended method.
+To explore further, try experimenting with different quantum circuits, datasets, and optimizers.
+Integrating more classic layers or more complex layers should be straightforward now for those with experience in PyTorch.

 Read More